 What is peer teaching?

-In traditional applications, peer teaching is a collaborative, active learning strategy in which students take on the roles of both teacher and learner.
+In traditional applications, peer teaching is a collaborative, active learning strategy where students take on the role of both the teacher and the learner.
 In peer teaching, students teach and learn from one another, sharing knowledge, skills, and experiences.

-The approach is significant because it doesn’t subscribe to traditional hierarchies, recognizing that students’ perspectives and experiences add value to each other’s learning process.
-It differs from traditional teacher-centered approaches in the following ways:
+The approach doesn’t subscribe to traditional hierarchies, recognizing that students’ perspectives and experiences add value to each other’s learning process..
+So, what is peer teaching and how does it differ from traditional teacher-centered approaches?

-• Rather than passively receiving information from the teacher, active learning strategies ensure students engage in interactive learning experiences, which promotes critical thinking, problem-solving, and collaboration skills.
+- Rather than passively receiving information from the teacher, active peer teaching strategies ensure students engage in interactive learning experiences, which promotes critical thinking, problem-solving, and collaboration skills.

 Peer teaching aligns with student-centered-learning philosophies by: